Floods in the Mountains of Mt.Abu

 Streams of water began flowing down the small creek in front of our house, causing our modest bridge to overflow.
 The water volume surged by the minute, and I realized a flash flood was imminent.
 Relentless heavy rain persisted, and the continuous downpour led to torrents of water converging towards the major drainage system.
 Unfortunately, the neglected state of the streams and gutters aggravated the situation because of obstructions and backflows, causing water levels to rise in various parts of Abu.
 It submerged the main road under over three feet of water, and landslides blocked some pathways, forcing people to detour around the affected areas, even trekking from the Hanuman temple because of the landslide.

-The impact of the deluge led to the collapse of a substantial wall in front of Dhundai Central School, with debris hindering the turbulent flow of water.
-Vehicles parked in lots were carried away, and motorcycles were swept downstream.
-Amid the chaos, my cook Naresh and I waded through waist-high water to rescue our water storage tanks, which had drifted away.
-I secured my scooter at a higher elevation and fastened our water tanks to our main iron door.
-The water level continued to rise, and our surroundings resembled a transformed landscape, with water reaching our home’s fourth step.
-Liz, who was sitting on her bed, tried to seek help by calling, but connectivity issues made it a challenge.
-She contacted people in town and inform them of our predicament.
+The deluge caused a significant wall in front of Dhundai Central School to collapse, with debris obstructing the fast-moving water.
+Vehicles parked in the area became submerged and the current swept away motorcycles.
+Amid the chaos, my cook, Naresh and I trudged through waist-deep water to retrieve our drifting water storage tanks.
+I moved my scooter to higher ground and secured our water tanks to the main iron door.
+As the water level kept rising, the surrounding landscape changed dramatically, with water reaching the fourth step of our house.
+Liz, who was on her bed, attempted to call for help, but connectivity issues made it difficult.
+She eventually managed to contact people in town to inform them of our situation.

 Around 1:45 pm, water seeped into the house, and by 2 pm, it had risen to three feet.
 Time was running short, preventing us from salvaging belongings.
 The rising water engulfed cupboards, causing fridges and a washing machine to float.
 Liz’s bed was adrift, prompting me to move her into her specialized wheelchair.
 Urging Naresh and our maid to hold on to the wheelchair, I struggled to open the rear iron door, which was obstructed by the rising water.
-With a concerted effort, I pried it open, allowing the water to rush in.
+I put in a lot of effort and managed to open it, letting the water rush in.

 Despite the impending danger, I managed to capture a few photographs.